 Yes, previews are needed to go forward with a full examination and a Full recovery.
 They alone can prove if a crime has been committed.
 You must prove that the suspect had Control of the device during the crime, that he or she had custody of the device during the crime and that they were in full Care at the time of the crime.

-The really bad news is that almost all states have little or no new laws focused on cybercrime and worse most defense attorneys have no training on how to defend against ramrod charges and weak evidence.
+The really bad news, at this time, is that almost all states have little or no new laws focused on cybercrime and worse most defense attorneys have no training on how to defend against ramrod charges and weak evidence.
 All this and soon we will have point and click forensics being used by poorly trained investigators, and this will lead to even more innocents being charged.
 Like push button Network analysis, this just shows you a potential problem, you must understand your network, the components, the applications and the users to then develop a solution through your deep over all understanding.

 The Author - Casey Mullis has been in Law Enforcement for roughly 14 years including military and civilian law enforcement.
 He started learning about computers back when Gateway 266 MHz was the top of the line and cost about $2000.00.Right out the box, I was compelled to take my new found 266 apart.
 Why I have no idea other than pure curiosity.
 Once I had the computer out the box and on the floor in pieces, my wife walked in.
 Trust me people, this was not a good thing!
 Either way I got a good understanding at this point on how a computer is put together and / or the components inside.
 This was my starting point with computers and I still hear my wife in the back ground “It better work when you put it back together!”
 That was my humble beginnings as a Cyber Investigator.
 Now with many Cyber cases under my belt, I have learned that you must question, challenge and test almost daily to keep up with all the new tools, software, computers and cell phone formats to be able to forensically acquire evidence and it is a real everyday challenge.
 I enjoy this challenge and look forward to learning more every day!
 Casey considers himself a Google Master as he says he can find out about almost anything if you look hard enough with Google!